 The purpose of the Langhorne Borough Business Association is to foster and encourage the growth, progress and betterment of our community

 Langhorne Borough Business Association is a group of business owners from Langhorne Borough and the surrounding areas.
 The LBBA addresses concerns that affect the business community in Langhorne Borough and works with the local government and residents to make Langhorne Borough a better place to work and live.
 LBBA works to improve communication and mutual understanding on issues to improve and grow the community as a whole.
-The LBBA meets on the 4th Wednesday of every month.
+The LBBA meets on the 4th Wednesday – 8 months throughout the year.

 Facts About the LBBA